Foundation (TV series)

-Foundation is an American science fiction streaming television series created by David S. Goyer and Josh Friedman for Apple TV+, loosely based on the Foundation series of stories by Isaac Asimov.
+Foundation is an American science fiction television series created by David S. Goyer and Josh Friedman for Apple TV+, based on the Foundation series of stories by Isaac Asimov.
 It features an ensemble cast led by Jared Harris, Lee Pace, Lou Llobell and Leah Harvey.
-Foundation premiered on September 24, 2021.
-In October 2021, the series was renewed for a second season, which is set to premiere in mid-2023.
+The series premiered on September 24, 2021.
+In October 2021, Foundation was renewed for a second season, which premiered on July 14, 2023.
+In December 2023, the series was renewed for a third season, which premiered on July 11, 2025.
+In September 2025, the series was renewed for a fourth season.